mah0001/metadata-editor-docs-v2/documenting_geographic.md

 - **`Graphic overview`** A graphic or image that provides a quick visual representation of the dataset or service.
 The purpose is to help users quickly understand the nature, coverage, or content of the resource without needing to inspect the full data.
 Common examples include (i) a map thumbnail showing the dataset’s spatial extent; (ii) a sample chart or diagram illustrating data features; and (iii) a logo or icon representing the service.
   - **`File name`** The location or URL of the image file.
 This can be a relative or absolute path.
   - **`File description`** A textual description of the image’s content or purpose.
 The purpose is to provide context to help users interpret what the image represents.
-For example: "Overview map of dataset coverage" or "Elevation model sample visualization"
+For example: "Overview map of dataset coverage" or "Elevation model sample visualization".
   - **`File type`** The format or file type of the image.
 For example, "jpeg" or "png".